Signs of autism spectrum disorder begin before age 3. Know the signs and what you should do if you suspect your child may have autism.

 While there is no definitive cause of autism spectrum disorder, parents should remain mindful that the condition is treatable, and with early intervention, children with autism make progress and can succeed in life.

-“Autism has always been with us, but now, we are looking at ways to deal with it more scientifically to improve the lives of these children and to not stigmatize them,” said Richard A. Boada, M.D., pediatrician with Norton Children’s Medical Associates – Jeffersonville.
+“Autism has always been with us, but now, we are looking at ways to deal with it more scientifically to improve the lives of these children and to not stigmatize them,” said Richard A. Boada, M.D., pediatrician with Norton Children’s Medical Group – Jeffersonville.